Sumindar/WatsonVRandNodeRed/README.md

 ![](img/output02.png)

-### Congragulations!!
+### Congratulations!!
 You have now completed a minilab on Watson Visual Recognition and Node Red Starter Kit on IBM Cloud, finish the task below and meet us at Novus Launch to grab IBM Swag kits.

 ## Task:
 1. Add on top of the node red application that you have created.